kimy-de/csvd/README.md

 - V: a projection matrix V obtained by SVD with the whole data
 - rho: reduced dimensional data
 - labels: clustering labels
-- wlist: a list of k projection matrices Vs obtained by SVD with each clustered dataset
+- wlist: a list of k projection matrices Ws obtained by SVD with each clustered dataset

 ## 4. Test
 ### 4.1.
 Sklearn Datasets